 Building wealth isn’t rocket science, but it does take some effort to understand the dos and don’ts that will get you where you want to be.
-As a Certified Financial Planner, I am giving you the list of the best financial books… my top five starter books that I recommend to friends, family, clients, or anyone that asks my advice.
+As a Certified Financial Planner, I am giving you the list of the best financial books… my top five books about understanding money that I recommend to friends, family, clients, or anyone that asks my advice.

 Written in 1926, this The Richest Man in Babylon may often get overlooked as a top financial read with some of today’s heavy hitters.
 However, it’s a book I recommend hands down to everyone that is seeking to gain financial wisdom.
 It is plain and simple advice set up as common sense stories that will not only enlighten you but keep you entertained as well.
 It’s just a really good book for those that don’t like to read self-help types of literature that tell you to do A, B, and C to get E, F, and G. Without a doubt, it’s a down to earth book chalked full of knowledge that if followed will help you get on the financial track you’ve been looking for.